 How Well Is She Prepared?

-The silence and shame and constant ignorance towards this natural phenomenon has caused severe problem ,constantly harming the health and dignity of women.
-Lack of knowledge about the process of menstruation and hygiene coupled with large population lying in the low per capita income group ends up in shocking statistics in India.
-Based on official studies,60% girls miss school on account of menstruation.
+The silence and shame and constant ignorance towards this natural phenomenon have caused the severe problem, constantly harming the health and dignity of women.
+Lack of knowledge about the process of menstruation and hygiene coupled with a large population lying in the low per capita income group ends up in shocking statistics in India.
+Based on official studies, 60% of girls miss school on account of menstruation.

 The Changing Scenario

 The Silver Lining is that Awareness is on the rise and society is becoming increasingly conscious of the need to empower Women by emancipating them from unscientific beliefs about Menstruation.
-Taboo around menstruation has started to be seen as a threat to health and many people are willing to break this silence.
-Social media and information technology have also contributed in opening up spaces for dialoguing over menstrual taboos and in spreading awareness and sensitivity about the scale of the issue.
+The taboo around menstruation has started to be seen as a threat to health and many people are willing to break this silence.
+Social media and information technology have also contributed to opening up spaces for dialoguing over menstrual taboos and in spreading awareness and sensitivity about the scale of the issue.

 Let’s Begin To Upgrade Ourselves

 Overcoming this taboo is a point of contention among feminists.
 The primary argument behind this is the most important question, “If Menstruation is normal, there is no reason the topic should be avoided”.
-It is not only girls who need to grow about menstruation, but the society as a whole.
-Multi sectoral approaches are needed in this regard.
-Addressing the issue in a more holistic way by linking the physical infrastructure, water and sanitation projects to health education and reproductive health programs are a mandate.
+It is not only girls who need to grow about menstruation, but society as a whole.
+Multi-sectoral approaches are needed in this regard.
+Addressing the issue in a more holistic way by linking the physical infrastructure, water, and sanitation projects to health education and reproductive health programs is a mandate.